rifkyzena/rifkyzena/README.md

 # "When the music plays, the sun shall stay."

-- 👀 I’m interested in Data Analytics, Software Testing, Web Development, and Indie Game Development
+- 👀 I’m interested in Web Programming and Indie Game Development
 - 🌱 I have finished my computer science studies and will be graduating on November 2024
 - 📫 How to reach me --> Discord: bloody_caltrop

 ## General Skills
 🎮 **Programming Language**
-- Python
 - C#
 - Java
 - JavaScript
-- PHP

 🛠️ **Frameworks**
-- Laravel
 - React
 - Node.js
-- Tensorflow
-- Flask

 🪨 **Tools**
 - Postman
-- Pandas
-- Matplotlib
-- Seaborn
 - Jira
 - Selenium
-- Playwright
+- Zephyr
 - JMeter
-- Excel
-- Tableau
+- Katalon

 🛢️ **Database**
 - SQL